innocenzi/tailwindcss-scroll-snap/README.md

 }
 ```

-It is recommanded that in the case where you need to override the configuration, you only add utilities you plan on actually using.
+It is recommended that in the case where you need to override the configuration, you only add utilities you plan on actually using.

 ## Stop